Kgroll/readme-and-weep/README.md

   ## Installation

-  To install the appliaction you will first need to download node.js and npm init inquirer in your command-line
+  To install the appliaction you will first need to clone the code from my GitHub account and paste it into your commandline.
+You will then need to download node.js and npm init inquirer as these are crucial to the program.
+Once everything is installed enter node index.js in the command line and follow the given prompts.
+When finished answering all of the questions a "README created!" notification is displayed.
+Now enter code . in the command-line and you will be directed to your editor where the new README file will be displayed.

   ## Features